-DRIVING TIME: 8 hours
+DRIVING TIME: 5.32 hours

 HWY: CA 2

-It is a long drive over the mountains into the lowlands of Costa Rica.
+This is a long drive over the mountains into the lowlands of Costa Rica.
 Leaving San Jose, head for Cartago, CA 2.
 Once in Cartago, go through the town, and the road will veer right.
 There are no signs, so you may have to stop and ask.
 After you leave the city, you will ascend into the mountains again.
-It is a demanding drive with twists, turns, and potholes.
+This is a demanding drive with twists, turns, and potholes.

 Hotel & Eats